-After you set up Web Application Firewall (WAF) for a website, you can create custom protection policies to protect the website.
-Custom protection policies allow you to customize ACL rules based on precise match conditions and specify the maximum request rate.
-Custom protection policies can be tailored for different scenarios, such as hotlinking protection and website backend protection.
-You can customize protection rules as needed.
+After you add a website to Web Application Firewall (WAF), you can enable the custom protection policy function to protect the website.
+This function allows you to customize ACL rules based on precise match conditions and configure rate limiting.
+Custom protection policy can be tailored for different scenarios, such as hotlink protection and website backend protection.
+You can create custom protection rules as needed.

-- An ACL rule filters requests based on the client IP address, request URL, and precise match conditions that use common request headers.
+- An ACL rule filters requests based on precise match conditions such as client IP addresses, request URLs, and common request headers.

-- An anti-HTTP flood rule filters requests based on the precise match conditions and request rate that you have set.
+- An HTTP flood protection rule filters requests based on the precise match conditions and rate limiting you have configured.

 - Log on to the Web Application Firewall console.